albertli354/election-varifiers-info-capstone/README.md

 We developed the verifier in Python using a Jupyter Notebook.
 You can clone the repository and run it on your local machine.
 We feel it is best to improve the verifier in a Jupyter Notebook further.

-## Acknowledgment
-We want to thank Dr. Josh Benaloh, our sponsor at Microsoft Research, for explaining the mathematical concepts of the verifier in great detail.
-We also want to thank Frank Martinez and Emily Porter, our instructor and teaching assistant in our capstone course, for providing constructive feedback and guidance.

 ## About The Verifier:
 A working verifier checks all the computations and decryptions listed in the “green boxes” in